kj89/testnet_manuals/kujira/migrate_validator.md

 # Migrate your validator to another machine

 ### 1. Run a new full node on a new machine
-To setup full node you can follow my guide [kujira node setup for Testnet — harpoon-4](https://github.com/kj89/testnet_manuals/blob/main/kujira/README.md)
+To setup full node you can follow my guide [paloma node setup for Testnet — paloma](https://github.com/kj89/testnet_manuals/blob/main/kujira/README.md)

 ### 2. Confirm that you have the recovery seed phrase information for the active key running on the old machine